TemiMaks/L2JIMP2/documentaryEng.md

 # Code Documentary: Graph Generation Program

 This "code documentary" provides a detailed walkthrough of the provided C program, which generates directed graphs represented as adjacency matrices.
 The program offers flexibility in graph creation through user input (structured or chat-based) and supports both local algorithms and API-driven generation via a Large Language Model (LLM).
-The codebase is split across multiple files: `main.c`, `api_comm.c`, `graph_generator.c`, `graph_matrix.c`, and `utils.c`.
+The codebase is split across multiple files: `main.c`, `api_comm.c`, `graph_generator.c`, `graph_matrix.c`, `utils.c`, `csrrg.c` and `partition.c`.
 This document is designed to help understand the code's structure, functionality, and key components so that it can be implemented and tested
 ---